MicrosoftDocs/well-architected/well-architected/operational-excellence/formalize-operations-tasks.md

 Cloud Adoption Framework provides guidance for central teams on many areas of standardizing processes and procedures across an organization.

 For more information, see the [Azure landing zone design areas](/azure/cloud-adoption-framework/ready/landing-zone/design-areas) and [DevOps considerations](/azure/cloud-adoption-framework/ready/considerations/devops-principles-and-practices).

-## Tradeoffs

-Codifying standard operating procedures can carry the risk of leading to stagnation or complacency.
-Standards should be followed, but they shouldn't be rigid or static.
-Strive to find a balance between strict adherence and allowance for innovation so that your processes can evolve safely over time.

 ## Related links